Gauss–Matuyama reversal: Biological effects

-The Gauss–Matuyama reversal is marked by a minor mass extinction of calcareous nanofossils Discoaster pentaradiatus and Discoaster surculus, among others.
+The Gauss–Matuyama reversal is marked by a minor mass extinction of calcareous nannofossils Discoaster pentaradiatus and Discoaster surculus, among others.
 The Earth's magnetic field is approximately four times stronger today than it was during the Gauss–Matuyama reversal.
 The reversal is thought to have weakened the shielding that the magnetic field provides the surface Earth, resulting in more exposure to ionizing radiation generated by the early Pleistocene supernova, and leaving the Earth unshielded for ~15 ky.

 The propagation of charged particles is dependent in the magnetic field intensity and changes in the dipole moment found in the magnetic field.
 The ionospheric ionization at the poles and equator reduces the energy on cosmic rays by several orders of magnitude.
 During the reversal, the dipole field was reduced or entirely canceled because the virtual poles were located at low and intermediate latitudes, which would expose these regions to cosmic rays.